 To assist the Compensation Committee during its annual review of the competitiveness of compensation levels and the appropriate mix of compensation elements to our executive officers, including our Named Executive Officers, Radford uses comparative market data on compensation practices and programs as well as guidance on industry best practices.
 The Compensation Committee, with guidance from Radford and input from senior management, determines the composition of our peer group and reevaluates this group on an annual basis.
 The evaluation of the peer group generally occurs in March of each year.
-In 2013, the Compensation Committee determined that our peer group for the fiscal year ending July 31, 2014 annual compensation review would consist of 23 public U.S.-based technology companies in the software industry with location, size (based on the number of employees and/or recent equity market capitalization) and business characteristics that we believe are comparable to us and who compete with us for executive talent.
-For fiscal year 2014, market data was also collected from the 2014 Radford Global Technology Survey, focusing on software and internet companies with revenues between \$100M and \$750M.
-Below is a list of the companies in our peer group for fiscal year 2014:
+In 2014, the Compensation Committee determined that our peer group for fiscal year 2015 annual compensation review would consist of 23 public software and Internet companies in the San Francisco Bay Area and other technology hubs with revenue and market capitalization that are of similar ranges and have business characteristics that we believe are comparable to us and who compete with us for executive talent.
+For fiscal year 2015, market data was also collected from the 2015 Radford Global Technology Survey, focusing on software and Internet companies with revenues between \$150M and \$750M.
+Below is a list of the companies in our peer group for fiscal year 2015:

-Fiscal Year 2014 Peer Group Companies
+Fiscal Year 2015 Peer Group Companies

 - Advent Software

 - Aspen Technology

 - aetnahealth

-- CommValut Systems
+- CommVault Systems

 - comScore

-- Concur Technologies

 - Cornerstone OnDemand

 - FireEye

-- Fleetmatics
+- Fleetmatics Group

 - Imperva

 - LogMeln

 - Medidata Solutions

 - NetSuite

-- OpenTable
+- Proofpoint

 - · Qlik Technologies

 - RealPage

 - ServiceNow

 - SolarWinds

 - Splunk

-- SS&C Technologies
+- SS&C Technologies Holdings

 - Synchronoss Technologies

-- Tableau Software
+- · Tableau Software

 - The Ultimate Software Group

+- Veeva Systems